izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/new_limit_order.rst

         addTime?: Date;
         // not necessary for sdk, you can fill either true/false/undefined
         custom: boolean;
+        // this field usually undefined.
+        // wrap token address of this token if this token has transfer fee.
+        // this field only has meaning when you want to use sdk of box to deal with problem of transfer fee wrapTokenAddress?: string;
     }

+notice that, usually we set **TokenInfoFormatted.wrapTokenAddress** as undefined.

+following paragraph corresponding to box and wrap token you can just **skip** it if you do not consider token with transfer fee.

+only if we want to use **box** and the token has transfer fee, we should set the **wrapTokenAddress** field. if we donot want to use **box** or the token has no transfer fee, **TokenInfoFormatted.wrapTokenAddress** should be undefined.
+:ref:`box<box>` is designed to deal with problem of erc20 token with ":ref:`transfer fee<transfer_fee>`".
+there is a problem that in iZiSwap we can not mint or trade or add limit order with tokens which have transfer fee. to deal with this problem, we can deploy a :ref:`Wrap Token<wrap_token>` which can be transformed from origin erc20 token. wrap token has no transfer fee, transfer fee only charged when user transform origin token to wrap token or wrap token to origin token. and we can mint or add limit order or trade with such wrap tokens instead of origin token in iZiSwap. for sdk of box, see :ref:`here<box>` for more infomation.

 5. compute sellPoint (price) and sell amount